icicimov/blog/_posts/2016-9-8-Building-VPC-with-Terraform-in-Amazon-AWS.md

 This is a step-by-step walk through, the source code will be made available at some point.

-We will need an SSH key uploaded and `awscli` tool installed before we start.
+We will need an SSH key and SSL certificate (for ELB) uploaded to our AWS account and `awscli` tool installed on the machine we are running terraform before we start.

 ## Building Infrastructure